MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nc-wincrypt-pfn_crypt_object_locator_provider_release.md

 ### -param pPluginContext [in, optional]

 Pointer to an optional buffer defined by this provider and returned by the <a href="https://docs.microsoft.com/windows/desktop/api/wincrypt/nc-wincrypt-pfn_crypt_object_locator_provider_initialize">PFN_CRYPT_OBJECT_LOCATOR_PROVIDER_INITIALIZE</a> function.
 The buffer is not modified by the caller.
 Your provider can use the data to help it determine what actions to perform or to maintain additional information.

-## -returns

-Do not return a value from this function.

 ## -remarks